Bernhard Rothmann

-Bernhard (or Bernard) Rothmann (c.
+Bernhard Rothmann (also Bernd or Berndt; c.
 1495 – c.
 1535) was a 16th-century radical and Anabaptist leader in the city of Münster.
 He was born in Stadtlohn, Westphalia, around 1495.

-Overview
+Life

 In the late 1520s Bernard Rothmann became the leader for religious reform in the city of Münster.
 In his sermons he condemned Catholic doctrines such as purgatory and the use of images, as well as the low morals of the priests.
 He suffered censure of the Catholic bishop in 1531, and afterwards denied the authority of the Catholic Church and openly aligned himself with the Reformed faith.
 In January 1532, he published an evangelical creed, and gained the backing of the city authorities.
 In the treaty of 14 February 1533, Münster was recognized as a Lutheran city.
 In the summer of 1533, Rothmann was converted by the Anabaptist disciples of Melchior Hoffman to "anti-pedobaptism".
 He began to preach against infant baptism from his pulpit at St. Lambert's church.
 Though censured by the city council, he remained safe through his popularity with the craft guilds.
 Rothmann strengthened his standing by gaining more converts to his position.

 When Melchior Hoffman was imprisoned in Strasbourg, Jan Matthys took over the Anabaptist leadership role in the Low Countries.
 He declared Münster to be the place to which Jesus Christ would return and set up his kingdom.
 In January 1534, Matthys sent disciples to Münster to declare the city as the "New Jerusalem", and quickly baptized numerous converts, including Bernhard Rothmann.
 Rothmann was baptized on 5 January 1534.

 Matthys arrived in Münster in February 1534.
 His "rule" of the city set the stage for the events usually called the Münster rebellion.
 While Matthys was the prophet and leader, Rothmann was probably the most important "theological voice".
 Matthys died in a failed military attempt on Easter Sunday 1534.
 John of Leiden thereafter became King of Münster until its fall in June 1535.
 Rothmann may have died fighting during the reconquest of Münster, or may have escaped during the turmoil.
-His body was not identified, but he was apparently not among the only group of surviving Anabaptist fighters — a small band around Heinrich Krechting — that contemporary sources attest to, and unlike Krechting's men, Rothmann was never heard from again.
+His body was not identified, but he was apparently not among the only group of surviving Anabaptist fighters - a small band around Heinrich Krechting - that contemporary sources attest to, and unlike Krechting's men, Rothmann was never heard from again.